 Google Pixel Buds 2

 Google’s second-generation Pixel Buds are exactly what Pixel owners have deserved for years: wireless earbuds that work well and easily pair with all Pixel and Android devices (no opening Bluetooth settings required).
 They have intuitive touch controls and premium features that only Google could deliver, like a conversation mode integrated with Google Translate.
-Additionally, they have an earwing design and IPX4 water-resistance rating, so they make a great workout partner.
-The only real downside?
-No active noise cancellation.
+And they have an earwing design and IPX4 water-resistance rating, so they make a great workout partner.
+The only real downside, other than no active noise cancellation, is that Google recently released the Pixel Buds A-Series, which are very similar but also significantly cheaper.
+(Also, Google are phasing out these "higher-end" wireless earbuds, so you can actually get them for pretty cheap now.)

 Released: April 2020